Special Needs Catechesis

 Communities supporting special needs

 Faith & Light Community is an international lay ecumenical community movement.
 It focuses not only on bringing the families of persons with special needs together to share their stories and pray together.
 It also provides a companionable environment where their child can meet and make new friends.
-The befrienders organize fun and interactive activities in the once a month meet-up.
-All are welcome!

 Mamre Oaks is a non-profit organisation and a member of Caritas Singapore.
 It is a day care centre for persons with intellectual and developmental disabilities (IDD).

-Hearts@Work is an empowerment programme for persons with intellectual challenges, aimed at providing them with continuous development support towards achieving greater independence and self-sufficiency.
 The programme is targeted at high-functioning adults between 19 to 35 years of age, and provides them training in vocational and work skills to raise their future employability.
 It also provides them with an opportunity to develop and hone their social skills, helping them more smoothly integrate into the wider community.